 Contact your heating contractor to see if they offer this service.

-Contact Clark Public Utilities or NW Natural for more information about their incentives.
+Contact Clark Public Utilities for more information about their incentives.

 Contact Mike Selig at email@example.com for more information about the benefits of testing your ducts.